-The aim is to train students in small towns and villages for IT sector jobs, with a target of training 1 crore students in next five years to prepare them fully for the IT workforce.
+The aim is to train students in small towns and villages for IT sector jobs, with a target of training 1 crore students in the next five years to prepare them fully for the IT workforce.
 It will do so by setting up BPOs in each North Eastern State.
 Telecom service providers will train 5,00,000 people in five years to create a Telecom ready rural workforce to cater for their own needs.

 9. Early Harvest Programme:

-All Universities across the country were to be connected through Wi-Fi by December, 2015.
-E-mail was set to be the primary mode of communication, and thus the goal was to secure e-mail services across all departments of the government.
+All Universities across the country were to be connected through Wi-Fi by December 2015.
+An E-mail was set to be the primary mode of communication, and thus the goal was to secure e-mail services across all departments of the government.
 Further, Biometric attendance in all Ministries and Departments was to be initiated.

 Under those key 9 pillars, you will find a number of important points.
-The introduction of the Aadhaar Card being one of them.
+The introduction of the Aadhaar Card is one of them.
 Aadhaar card identity platform is one of the key pillars of ‘Digital India.’
-The aim of the Aadhaar card is to provide every resident of the country with a unique identity, or Aadhaar number.
-The largest biometrics based identification system thus far in India, Aadhaar is a strategic policy tool for social and financial inclusion, public sector delivery reforms, managing fiscal budgets, increase convenience and promote hassle-free people-centric governance.
+The aim of the Aadhaar card is to provide every resident of the country with a unique identity or Aadhaar number.
+The largest biometrics-based identification system thus far in India, Aadhaar is a strategic policy tool for social and financial inclusion, public sector delivery reforms, managing fiscal budgets, increase convenience and promote hassle-free people-centric governance.
 It is unique and robust enough to eliminate duplicate or fake identities and may be used as a basis/primary identifier to roll out several Government welfare schemes and programmes for effective service delivery thereby promoting transparency and good governance.

 Pros and Cons?

 Making the shift to the digital world has, in many ways, been advantageous to India.
 To be sure, I am only touching upon the very basics.
 Please do look at the official websites for detailed information.
 Ok, so, let’s start with safety.
 While safety was initially a concern, now there are multiple layers of protection in place.
 For instance, the One-Time-Password (OPT) adds an extra layer of safety to your online activity.
-By 2018, 1.23 billion people in India has Aadhaar cards, 1.21 billion owned mobile phones, and 35% of the population began using the internet, spiking a growth in e-commerce.
+By 2018, 1.23 billion people in India have Aadhaar cards, 1.21 billion owned mobile phones, and 35% of the population began using the internet, spiking growth in e-commerce.
 The eVisa is another benefitting initiative.
 The Ministry of Tourism supported the initiative regarding the implementation of Tourist Visa on Arrival enabled with Electronic Travel Authorisation (ETA, renamed as e-Tourist Visa), The e-Tourist Visa enables prospective visitors to apply for an Indian Visa from their home country online without visiting the Indian Mission.
 They can also pay the visa fee online, making things a lot easier.
 E-Education, mentioned above, is another example, developing Massive Open Online Courses (MOOCs) beneficial for education.
 This initiative provides citizens with access to large amounts of knowledge, along with a forum for students and teachers to debate, discuss and form meaningful conversations.
 If you’re looking for a few more benefits to Digital India, follow this link.

 Now that we have seen the advantages of Digital India, let’s look at a few disadvantages.
 Well for starters, we still have a long way to go in terms of the global e-governance standards.
-Moreover, there is still large digital divide between rural and urban areas, which needs to be worked on further.
+Moreover, there is still a large digital divide between rural and urban areas, which needs to be worked on further.
 While Digital India does deserve praise, its success also has to do with global trends and the exponential growth and permeation of the internet.
 Perhaps most importantly, digital education has been the toughest goal to achieve.
 Finally, a lot of rural India still lacks access to electricity, while other areas only have limited access.

 So, while we have seen some of the benefits of digitization, there is still a lot of work to be done, which is fine.
 The groundwork has been laid.